pipparichter/reddibot/README.md

-# Reddit Scraper Bot and Analysis Tools
+# Reddit scraper and analysis tool